 - Add 6 cups oats, 1 cup maple syrup or honey, and 1 cup coconut oil to a large stockpot.

-- Heat on low until everything the oat are completely covered in melted coconut oil and maple syrup or honey, and turn off the heat.
+- Heat on low until the oats are completely covered in melted coconut oil and maple syrup or honey, and turn off the heat.

 - To the stock pot, pour in 1/2 cup sourdough discard or mature starter, 1 cup nuts and seeds of your choice.
 Use a spoon to stir everything together.